 Joshua had built an altar on Mount Ebal, and there in the presence of all Israel he read to them the book of the law.
 His writing was based on the instructions of Moses (Deut.
 11:29; Deut.27-28) to place the blessing on Mount Gerizim and curse on Mount Ebal.
 Josh.
 8:33-35 says: ‘All Israel, alien as well as citizen, with their elders and officers and their judges, stood on opposite sides of the ark of the covenant of the Lord, half of them in front of Mount Gerizim and half of them in front of Mount Ebal, as Moses the servant of the Lord had commanded at the first, that they should bless the people of Israel.
 And afterward he read all the words of the law, blessings and curses, according to all that is written in the book of the law.
 There was not a word of all that Moses commanded that Joshua did not read before all the assembly of Israel, and the women, and the little ones, and the aliens who resided among them.’

 Joshua also was inspired to choose this spot because he was calling for them to repent—to put away their false gods.
 It was here hundreds of years earlier after the massacre of the men of Shechem that ‘Jacob said to his household and to all who were with him as it was recorded in Gen. 35:2, 4, ‘Put away the foreign gods that are among you, purify yourselves, and change your garments….’
-So they gave Jacob all the foreign gods which were in their hands, and the earrings which were in their ears; and Jacob hid them under the terebinth tree which was by Shechem’ (Gen. 35:2, 4).’
-Now over here to our left is where the terebinth tree once stood.”
+So they gave Jacob all the foreign gods which were in their hands, and the earrings which were in their ears; and Jacob hid them under the terebinth tree which was by Shechem’. ‘ Now over here to our left is where the terebinth tree once stood.”

-Our tour in and around the old city of Shechem would be a fascinating one because so much of the important events in Israel’s history happened right there.
-Shechem was a place of covenant, commitment and repentance.
+Our walking tour in and around the old city of Shechem would be a fascinating one because so much of the important events in Israel’s history happened right there.
+Shechem was a place of repentance, commitment and covenant.
 It was a turning point for the sons of Jacob, a turning point in Israel’s history in Joshua’s day and sadly a turning point in the dividing of Israel with the majority of Israel turning to ungodly kings and pagan gods.
 It was here at Shechem that the dividing of Israel into two kingdoms took place.
 Shechem (where Joseph’s bones and all of Jacob’s sons were buried) was part of Ephraim.
 The city would become part of Israel under Jeroboam the son of Nebat who caused Israel to sin.
 I Kings 12:1-2 says: “Rehoboam went to Shechem, for all Israel had come to Shechem to make him king.
 When Jeroboam the son of Nebat heard of it (for he was still in Egypt, where he had fled from King Solomon), then Jeroboam returned from Egypt.”
 When Rehoboam looked out over the masses of people at Shechem, he saw people ready to be yoked and then whipped with scorpions (v-14).
 History shows what happened next was the dividing of Israel (v-16-20).
-In v-25 “Then Jeroboam built Shechem in the hill country of Ephraim, and resided there;”
+In v-25 it reads, “Then Jeroboam built Shechem in the hill country of Ephraim, and resided there.”

 The Samaritan Woman at the Well

 When Jesus came to the Samaritan woman at the well He didn’t need a “walking tour” to understand the momentous events that had taken place in the area in and around Shechem.
 Aside from Jerusalem itself, this was the most important city in all of Israel’s history.
 During His ministry He could have chosen any place and any person to declare that He was the Messiah, but He chose this place and this Samaritan woman to make His identity known (John 4:26).
-His proclamation wasn’t made to a questioning Pharisee at the Temple or to Pontius Pilate or to 5000 Jews on a hillside eating loaves and fishes.
+His proclamation wasn’t made to a questioning Pharisee at the Temple in Jerusalem or to Pontius Pilate or to 5000 Jews on a hillside eating loaves and fishes.
 It was only made to this Samaritan woman near Shechem.
 He also did it when His disciples were coming to Him from the city of Shechem.
 When she said that she looked for the coming Messiah and as we can read in v-25-27 “…’He will tell us all things.’
 Jesus said to her, ‘I who speak to you am He.’
 And at this point His disciples came and they marveled that He talked with a woman; yet no one said, ‘What do you seek?’ or, ‘Why are you talking with her?’”.
 Even she at first wondered why Jesus was even speaking to her because as it says in v-9 “For Jews have no dealings with Samaritans”.

-A year or so after Jesus spoke to the woman at the well (and many in the Samaritan town of Shechem for 2 days), James and John wanted Jesus to call fire down from heaven and destroy a Samaritan village that had rejected Christ because He was on His way to Jerusalem (going to the wrong mountain).
+A year or so after Jesus spoke to the woman at the well (and many in the Samaritan town of Shechem for 2 days), James and John wanted Jesus to call fire down from heaven and destroy a certain Samaritan village that had rejected Christ because He was on His way to Jerusalem (going to the wrong location).
 He had to rebuke the two young disciples James and John (who He called ‘sons of thunder’) for their spirit of destruction (Luke 9:52-54).
 God’s way is the way of agape love.
 He had come to save men’s lives (v-56) including those Samaritans.

 How God Desires to be Worshipped

-Up to this point worshiping God had been done in two ways– in this mountain or that one.
-Jerusalem had been the right one because salvation was from the Jews.
+Up to this point worshiping God had been done in two ways– in this mountain or the other place.
+Jerusalem had been the right place because salvation was from the Jews.
 That’s where the Temple was and out of the line of Jesse the Branch would come (Isa.
 11:1; see also Rom.
 9:4-5).
 However, the time was coming when as it says in Rom.
-2:29 “…he is a Jew who is one inwardly; and circumcision is that of the heart, in the Spirit, not in the letter, whose praise is not from men, but from God” (Rom.
-2:29).
-Jesus told the woman at the well, “now is” the time where that line of delineation between prescribing a certain place or manner has been replaced to one of worshiping the Father in spirit and in truth as He seeks.
+2:29 “…he is a Jew who is one inwardly; and circumcision is that of the heart, in the Spirit, not in the letter, whose praise is not from men, but from God”.
+Jesus told the woman at the well, “now is” the time when that line of delineation between prescribing a certain place or manner has been replaced to one of worshiping the Father in spirit and in truth as He seeks.

 The Temple, which was in Jerusalem, was just a copy or shadow of the true tabernacle in Heaven (Heb.
 9:23-25).
 Through Christ, we don’t look to a temple in Jerusalem or to a priest to connect us with God, but as it says in Heb.
-10:19-22 we now have “… boldness to enter the Holiest by the blood of Jesus, by a new and living way which He consecrated for us, through the veil, that is, His flesh, and having a High Priest over the house of God, let us draw near with a true heart in full assurance of faith…” (Heb.
-10:19-22).
-We have Christ in us and through the Spirit we have that “fountain of water springing up into eternal life”.
+10:19-22 we now have “… boldness to enter the Holiest by the blood of Jesus, by a new and living way which He consecrated for us, through the veil, that is, His flesh, and having a High Priest over the house of God, let us draw near with a true heart in full assurance of faith…” We have Christ in us and through the Spirit we have that “fountain of water springing up into eternal life”.
 We have direct access to our heavenly Father’s throne and daily as His sons our relationship with Him continues to grow.
 Through Christ our relationships with other believers are no longer a divisive “us vs. them” as the culture was back in Christ’s day between the Jews, the Samaritans and the gentiles, but instead we can see all of God’s children from His perspective.
 We now can worship our Father in spirit and in truth as He desires.

 Written by Lee Lisman